© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Outer defences of Roman town, W of St Genevieve's Convent is a scheduled monument protected by Historic England under reference 1002380.
 View the official record →

-The outer defences of Roman town, west of St Genevieve's Convent, is a scheduled ancient monument located in Dorset and represents the defensive infrastructure of a Romano-British settlement.
+Outer defences of Roman town, W of St Genevieve's Convent is a scheduled ancient monument comprising the surviving earthwork remains of defensive fortifications associated with a Roman settlement in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002380.

 Outer defences of Roman town, W of St Genevieve's Convent is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002380.